Gigabit Ethernet technology also works on the Ethernet framework. But it is immensely faster than conventional Fast Ethernet.

 The TCP/IP architecture of Gigabit Ethernet networks enables them to offer seamless communication across devices.

-It checks network medium before transferring data, the technology that assists this is collision detection(CD).
-And this structure allows Gigabit Ethernet to offer similar functions to all nodes, unlike client-server networks.
+It checks the network medium before transferring data, the technology that assists this is collision detection(CD).
+This structure allows Gigabit Ethernet to offer similar functions to all nodes, unlike client-server networks.

 Data Protection and Security